Currently, the five themes are:

 We particularly welcome interest from academics, researchers and experts to discuss and potentially collaborate with us on our research topics.

-The topics for the second half of 2017 are:
+The topics for the first half of 2018 are:

-- Supervisory tools, communication and behaviours, and the interaction with firms and their culture and behaviour, with particular interest in firm leading indicators or heuristics, and in psychological, sociological, behavioural, survey or experimental methods.
+- Supervisory tools, communication and behaviour, and their interaction with firms’ culture and behaviour, with particular interest in firm leading indicators or heuristics, and in psychological, sociological, behavioural, survey or experimental methods.

 - Macroprudential framework (including stress testing), instruments within and beyond the banking sector and transmission mechanisms, including coordination with monetary policy, microprudential policy and internationally.